Perhaps Calvin and Hobbes said it best:

 - Check out her home to see if repairs could cut costs.
 (Drippy sink?
 Uncaulked windows?)

-- Discuss alternatives for housing and where the money might come from if she needs to make a change.
+- Discuss alternatives for housing and where the funds might come from if she needs to make a change.

-As she always told you, money doesn’t grow on trees—but together you can make sure it’s reaching as far as it can.
+As she always told you, money doesn’t grow on trees—but together you can make sure it stretches as far as it can.

-4. Forget Hearing the Tree Fall—Would You Hear Grandpa?
+4. Forget Hearing the Tree Fall in the Woods—Would You Hear Grandpa?

 There’s a reason “I’ve fallen and I can’t get up” commercials are so iconic.
 It’s a real concern.